Sulemanitmer/Bank-Account-s-Queue-and-Stack/README.md

 Will hold the info in the Stack Structure or Queue

 # Structure
-Will be the main method which will let the user create an account and put that account into a queue or a stack
+Will be the main method which will let the user create an account and put that account into a queue or  stack

 # Executable from Eclipse